Get insider access

 Lock Indicator Caps Lock

-The Keychron K Pro Series don't have too many extra features.
 The media keys and backlighting controls are accessible through hotkeys outlined in the user documentation.
 Like most other Keychron boards, these keyboards have a toggle to switch between Windows and macOS systems.
-Next to the operating system toggle, there's the charging port and the power switch.
-There are three small lights above the arrow keys that light up to indicate when Caps, Scroll, or Numlock are enabled.
-Additionally, these keyboards are hot-swappable, so you can swap out the stock switches for any 3-pin or 5-pin switch you want.
+The charging port and power switch are next to the operating system toggle.
+Three small lights above the arrow keys light up to indicate when Caps, Scroll, or Numlock are enabled.
+Not all models in the wider K Pro series have dedicated media keys or lock indicator lights.

 Design